Totchaket Area, Alaska

 Survey Area AK625 Alaska

 The dominant drainage class is Very poorly drained and the dominant hydrologic group is B (moderate infiltration).
+The most common soil order is Inceptisols — young soils with minimal horizon development but more than Entisols.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Totchaket Area, Alaska.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic